 In the spring of 1988, students in Washington, D.C. were warned about rules and laws, given explanations, but, nevertheless, persisted.

 At the end of that historic week, a deaf president was selected by a hearing-majority Board of Trustees.
 Two years later, the Americans with Disabilities Act passed with a Democratic controlled Congress and a Republican president.

-Thirty-one years later, in this day and age of polarization, contempt, and tribalism, we ought note that the path for achieving progress in a democratic society is still the same.
+Thirty-one years later, in this day and age of polarization, contempt, and tribalism, the path for achieving progress in a democratic society is still the same.

 The local genesis of the DPN movement in 1988 may have been that “Deaf people can do anything except hear” but its universal legacy rests in illuminating the truth that people cannot do much without listening to others.

 That the soundness of progress is not centered around yelling and hearing, but on confronting our minds and moralities for shared understandings with those with whom we might not identify at first glance.